luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 And we focused on `<List hihglights>`

 ### The Solution
+How might we organize our content to make it more relatable, accessible and shareable?

+- Improve information design and architecture
+- Provide a responsive, dynamic and interactive interface
+- Adhere to accessibility guidelines, enable offline access to content, and extend sharing capabilities

 ![The Solution](https://user-images.githubusercontent.com/349454/192349704-9f0c2a4c-4a67-4c1d-8a9e-3d2907c66237.jpg)

 The solution was heavily grounded on how to better navigate content that is very dense, lengthily and difficult to parse.